HOLME

 Orientation

-Similarly to ‘hand shape’ the orientation of your hands may change during the movement of the sign.
-For example in the sign ‘family’ the palms face away from you, but at the end of the movement your palms are facing you.
+Similar to handshape, the orientation of your hands may shift during the movement of the sign.
+For instance, in the sign “family,” your palms initially face away from you, but as the movement progresses, they eventually face towards you.

 Different orientation with all other components being the same can alter the meaning of a sign, or make it impossible for the sign to be understood.
 Below is a minimal pair for orientation: